TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`float<class_float>` **get_angle**\ (\ global_position\: :ref:`Vector3<class_Vector3>`\ ) |const| :ref:`🔗<class_Terrain3DStorage_method_get_angle>`

 Returns the angle, aka uv rotation, painted on the control map at the requested position.
 Values are fixed to 22.5 degree intervals, for a maximum of 16 angles.
 360 / 16 = 22.5.

-Also see :ref:`get_pixel<class_Terrain3DStorage_method_get_pixel>`.
+Returns ``NAN`` if the position is outside of defined regions.

 .. rst-class:: classref-item-separator